andylang8445/andylang8445.github.iioo/_posts/2020-10-10-Lesson0_WhatIsProgramming.md

 7. Quiz
 8. Can I make my code simpler?
 9. Introduction to algorithm
-More things will be determined in the future
+More things will be determined in the future <h6>might delete some of these as well</h6>

 ## Which programming language we will be using?
 * We will use <b>C</b> as the programming language